jmortega/DroidconApp/README.md

 A fork of ORMLite that is Android specific and uses source generation instead of reflection.
 Performance is significantly improved, and it supports immutable fields as well as views.
 Note *quite* open source yet.
 Need to clean things up a bit.
 Was going to announce it at the conference, but time ran short.
+You can't actually build the app as-is with this, but either wait till the source is up, or just swap out with ORMLite.
+Its mostly compatible, after package renames (and some tweaking of a foreign collection).

 Also, name isn't final.
 See how that goes.